 In-House Training & Upskilling Strategies

-Companies will need to invest in their own robust internal training programs.
+Companies will need to invest in robust internal training programs.
 This includes structured on-the-job training, mentorship programs, and, critically, knowledge transfer from experienced international staff to local hires.
 Continuous professional development will also be essential to keep pace with rapid technological advancements.

 Government Support for Workforce Development

-The Australian Government recognizes the need to skill up the clean energy workforce.
-We’re seeing initiatives like a $91 million investment over five years (from the 2024โ€“25 budget) aimed at developing this very sector.
-State-level programs also offer great models of support that could be expanded.
-It’s advisable to investigate all available federal and state funding for training and apprenticeships.
+The Australian Government recognizes the need to build skills for the clean energy workforce.
+We’re seeing initiatives like a $91 million investment over five years (from the 2024–25 budget) aimed at developing this sector.
+State-level programs also offer models of support that could be expanded.
+Investigating all available federal and state funding for training and apprenticeships is a crucial step.

 Understanding Labor Costs in Australian Solar Manufacturing